microsoft/ASL-citizen-code/I3D/README.md

 ### Instructions:

-Download the dataset from [link] and unzip.
+Download the dataset from https://www.microsoft.com/en-us/research/project/asl-citizen/ and unzip.

-Open aslcitizen_training.py and update the file paths to dataset and datacsvs as needed (lines 35-38).
-Update names for log and weights folders as needed (lines 40-43).
+Open aslcitizen_training.py and update the file paths to dataset and datacsvs as needed (lines 38-40).
+Update names for log and weights folders as needed (lines 43-45).

 To train, use the following command on the command line.
 With a single GPU, it takes approximately 3 days to complete training.
 ```